PaulTrust100/Web-Programming-Project/README.md

 </ul>

 <h3>Technological Requiremennts </h3>
-In this project, you are adcised to include the following technologies:
+In this project, you are advised to include the following technologies:

 <h2>Publishing your site </h2>